cryptopunksnotdead/programming-cryptopunks/06_palette_8bit.md

-Let's have a closer looksie at the Christie's Nine line-up in the original Larva Labs 24 x 24 pixel series design.
+Let's have a closer looksie at the Christie's Nine line-up in the original Larva Labs 24 x 24 pixel design series.
 Let's mint a fresh copy: